- Reviewed: 1 February 2021, 13:53 NZDT

 General Travel Advice

 Local police often ask to see proof of identity.
 We recommend you carry a photocopy of your passport and visa at all times.
+Failure to produce this could result in you being detained for questioning.

 New Zealanders travelling or living in Kyrgyzstan should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.